rmoliva/dynamic_model/README.md

 ## Testing DynamicModel

-1. Configure the test section of the config/database.yml file as its done with rails.
+1. Configure the `test` section of the `config/database.yml` file as its done in rails.

 2. Prepare the testing database:

     `RAILS_ENV='test' rake db:migrate`

 3. Run the tests as usual:

     `RAILS_ENV='test' rake spec`

 ## License